 Was Your Child Injured at Daycare?

-Thousands of parents in the Chicago area drop their child off at daycare in the mornings before work.
-While they are away, parents trust their chosen daycare facility with their child’s safety and well-being.
+Small children are not able to take care of themselves.
+For this reason, many parents drop their children off at daycare on the way to work—sometimes on a daily basis.
 Parents carefully select daycare facilities, and whether your child goes to a private home or a school environment, you should expect that your child will receive proper care.
 After all, children cannot protect themselves from harm during daycare.
-Few things can be as frightening as a call from a daycare informing you that your child has been injured

 Because children are so vulnerable, daycares are held to high standards when it comes to providing proper care.
 Illinois has specific guidelines and requirements